roxannekyr/Top-Down-Budget-Forecasting-ML-Model/README.md

 ✅ SMAPE: Real-world sales data is messy and sometimes have extreme outliers.
 In the model thus, was used SMAPE, a robust metric designed specifically to handle intermittent demand and keeping the forecasting engine running smoothly 100% of the time, regardless of whether were sold 1,000 units or 0 units.

-Forecasting vs Actuals Year-Over-Year Graph: <br/>
+Top-Down Budget Forecasting vs Actuals Year-Over-Year Graph: <br/>
 <img src="https://i.imgur.com/qIA64VF.png" height="80%" width="80%" alt="Forecasting vs Actuals Year-Over-Year Graph"/>
 <br />
 <br />